Moloko897/aws-reStart-journery/Amazon Lex chatbot/Lab-notes.md

 # Challenges

-Slot Handling – Ensuring answer slots (A/B/C) captured user responses correctly instead of defaulting to Yes/No.
+Answer Slot Handling – Making sure multiple-choice responses (A/B/C) were captured correctly instead of defaulting to Yes/No.

-Branching Logic – Configuring conditional responses so the chatbot didn’t skip straight to the next question.
+Conversation Flow Control – Ensuring branching logic delivered correct/incorrect feedback before moving on to the next question.

 # Screenshot